-Lesson planning is of utmost importance for teachers and should be carried out regularly to assist learning and to develop progressive teaching skills and swim lesson ideas.
+Lesson plans are of utmost importance for teachers.
+You should carry them out regularly to assist with learning.
+In addition, to develop progressive teaching skills and swim lesson ideas.
 You do have to remember, though, that not all lessons will go to plan.
 Think of lesson planning as more of a guide that needs constant review and reflection.
 Swimming teachers need to learn to be flexible and adapt to a variety of situations.

 The teaching methods set down by World Wide Swim School follow a simple progressive learning/teaching curve from Babies through to Squad swimming.
-Progressive teaching methods must always be considered when lesson planning.
+You must always consider progressive teaching methods when planning lessons.

 Swim Lesson Ideas & Plan Development

-Lesson planning will promote the development of teaching skills so that teachers follow the methods set down, and thus making sure swim lesson ideas are suited to the appropriate lesson of each individual class rather than duplicating lesson plans that are inappropriate for class ability levels.
+Lesson planning will promote the development of teaching skills.
+So, teachers an follow the methods set down, and thus making sure swim lesson ideas are suited to the appropriate lesson of each individual class.
+This is rather than duplicating lesson plans that are inappropriate for class ability levels.

 - Always begin by assigning a class level, time and date to the form.
-This can be used as a reference at a later date.
+This can be a reference for a later date.

-- Skills Warm Up – this is the opening stage of the lesson and should be used for relevant revision of previous lesson drills.
+- Skills Warm Up – this is the first stage of the lesson and is used for relevant revision of previous lesson drills.
 E.g. kicking and breathing skills.

-- Skill Development – this will form the main part of the lesson and should be used for the introduction and development of major skill development.
+- Skill Development – this will form the main part of the lesson and is used for the introduction and development of major skill development.
 E.g. Introduction of high elbow recovery, using six kicks change drills no breathing and developing strong kicking action by practising variation kicking drills.

-- Main Points – this section can be used to record set terminology or important points worth emphasising with the class involved.
+- Main Points – this section can record set terminology or important points worth emphasising with the class’s involvement.

 - Final Activity – all lessons should finish on a high note so that the child leaves having enjoyed their time in the swimming lesson.
 Be sure to finish with a constructive, enjoyable final activity, followed by positive praise for all.